KomedyKid/KomedyKid/README.md

 - 👋 Hi, I’m @KomedyKid
-- 👀 I’m interested in ...
-Learning python
+- 👀 I’m interested in ... python and java
 - 🌱 I’m currently learning ... machine learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... discord: KomedyKid#6969
+- 📫 How to reach me ... discord: KomedyKid

 <!---
 KomedyKid/KomedyKid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.